We have put extra safety measures in place at the Chelsea and Sutton hospitals

 Using face coverings on public transport

-From 15 June, it will also be a requirement for anyone using public transport to wear a face covering.
+It is a requirement for anyone using public transport to wear a face covering.
 These do not need to be medical grade masks and cloth, material or homemade coverings are accepted.

 For patients who are shielding and have been provided with surgical facemasks for their appointments, we recommend these are worn on public transport.
 In addition to wearing face coverings, we would encourage all patients to maintain social distancing where possible on the transport network, practice good hand hygiene using hand sanitiser and washing your hands with soap and water where possible, and to avoid touching your face while and after using public transport.